96lives/gca/README.md

 # Testing

 Download the pretrained models as described in the above.
+If you only want to perform testing,

-For example, to run shapenet sofa results, run
+For example, to run shapenet chair results, run

 ```
-python main.py --test --resume-ckpt pretrained_models/sofa_transition/ckpts/ckpt-step-200000 -l log/sofa_test
+python main.py --test --resume-ckpt pretrained_models/sofa_transition/ckpts/ckpt-step-300000 -l log/chair_test
 ```

-This script 1) calculates the metrics used in the paper, 2) creates meshes in `log/sofa_test/step-199999/mesh` 3) creates images of voxels using matplotlib in `log/sofa_test/step-199999/vis`.
-For scene, we do not provide images.
+This script 1) calculates the metrics reported in the paper, 2) creates meshes in `log/chair_test/step-199999/mesh` 3) creates images of voxels using matplotlib in `log/chair_test/step-199999/vis` .